Combinatorics and topology of straightening maps I: compactness and bijectivity

 In order to complete the proof of Theorem~\ref{introthm-capture-surjectivity} we must establish that the straightening map involved is quasiconformal along appropriate slices.
 The proof is similar than that of Buff and Henriksen in~\cite{Buff-Henriksen}: We construct a holomorphic motion on the filled Julia set and use its quasiconformal extension, obtained via the $\lambda$-lemma, to show that the straightening map has the desired quasiconformal regularity.

 \begin{proof}[Proof of Theorem~\ref{introthm-capture-surjectivity}] Let $c \in \cM$ and $f_0 \in \cR(\lanot)$ such that $\chi_1(f_0)=c$.
 Extend $\chi_1$ continuously to a neighborhood $\cU$ of $f_0$ in $\poly(3)$ (Lemma~\ref{lem-sufficient renor}).
 Let $\cS'_c=\{f \in \cU; \chi_1(f)=c\}$.
-Then from Douady-Hubbard's theorem~\ref{thm-DH-cont} it follows that $\cS_c$ is a complex analytic subspace of $\poly(3)$.
+Then from Douady-Hubbard's Theorem~\ref{thm-DH-cont} it follows that $\cS'_c$ is a complex analytic subspace of $\poly(3)$.
 By Theorem~\ref{thm-capture-surjectivity}, $\cS'_c$ is uncountable and not of full dimension.
 Hence it has dimension one.
 Denote by $\cS$ an irreducible component (i.e. branch) of $\cS'_c$ at $f_0$.
 Note that $\cS$ has dimension one.
-We will show that $\chi$ is quasiconformal on $\cS$.
+We will show that $\chi_2$ is quasiconformal on $\cS$.
 Then, since a quasiconformal map is an open map, from the injectivity of $\chi$ we will conclude that there is at most one branch of $\cS_c$ at $f_0$.
-Hence, it will immediately follow that $\cS_c$ is locally irreducible.
+Hence, it will immediately follow that $\cS'_c$ is locally irreducible.
 Note that, without loss of generality, we may assume that there exists a holomorphic parameterization $\pi : \Delta \rightarrow \cS \subset \poly(3)$.
 Since $\pi$ is a bijection, for simplicity, we identify $f \in \cS$ with $\pi^{-1}(f)$.